Cool Idea of the Day: National Collegiate Book Collecting Contest

 Wake of Vultures is the first novel of the Shadow series and introduces Nettie Lonesome, who is much more than she seems.
 Publisher's Weekly:

 Delilah S. Dawson’s first book under the Bowen name, set in a gritty and well-realized paranormal Wild West, is a warm-hearted winner.
 Nettie Lonesome, a mixed-race young woman who dresses like a man, has been told all her life that she’s worthless.
 She runs the failing ranch of a married white couple who treat her like a slave, but her heart lies with the nearby Double TK Ranch, where she trains horses and is welcomed with respect and acceptance.
 When a man attacks her and she kills him, he turns to sand and her entire world flips upside down.
 Soon tragedy strikes the men of the Double TK, and Nettie, with the help of enigmatic shape-shifter Coyote Dan and some lawmen who are no strangers to the strange, sets out to find her destiny, as well as a child thief called Pia Mupitsi.
 The unforgiving western landscape is home to supernatural beasties as diverse as the human inhabitants, and no-nonsense Nettie is pragmatic and brave.
 Themes of self-worth, gender, and the complexity of identity are treated with frank realism and sensitivity, and the narrative is a love letter to the paranormal western genre.
-Fantastical history fans will be delighted
+Fantastical history fans will be delighted.

 I honestly had no idea that there even was a paranormal western genre, and I detest novels that are described as "gritty," because that usually means that there's a lot of swearing, violence and gore, all of which do not interest me as a reader.
 This novel, however, didn't really have a lot of swearing, nor was the gore gratuitous, for the most part, though the horror elements were definitely there, especially towards the end.
 That said, Nettie is an amazing protagonist and her story of building a life for herself as a mixed race young woman in the old west was fantastic reading.
 The prose was clear and crisp, the plot ferocious and the storytelling heartfelt and beautiful.
 A strong A, with the recommendation to anyone who loves a good underdog story in the old west, complete with vampire prostitutes and Native American shapeshifters.